centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 cat S1_variants.tsv
 ```

+You should notice there are lots of NA's, for example in the REF_CODON, REF_AA, ALT_CODON and ALT_AA columns.
+This is becuase ivar does not know anything about where the ORFs start and end so can not determine codon information to annotatet mutations.
+ALT means ALTernate base e.g. a non-reference mutation base.

 ***
 **Question 1** - how many variants/mutations are in the S1_variants file?
 Hint - each variant is on its own line
 ***